A Home Away from Home (2018)

 The exhibition then went on to tour NZ.
 It was shown at the National Army Museum in Waiouru in 2016 and the Waikato Museum in 2017.

 While it journeyed through New Zealand I thought how fantastic it would be to take the work to the land in which they fought 100 years ago.
 I was determined to try to make it happen and after a lot of ground work I received an offer to exhibit the work at the Museum of Rishon LeZion.
 This was wonderful! in November 1917 the Anzacs liberated the village of Rishon LeZion and the people of the village welcomed them warmly.
-That was just the beginning of the jouney to try to get the artwork to Israel (I've written about this on my blog) then in October 2017 the exhibition was opened by the Governor General of New Zealand Rt Hon.
+That was just the beginning of the jouney to try to get the artwork to Israel.
+I needed to crowdfund to achieve this and yah my community got behind me and I successfully raised what I needed.
+In October 2017 the exhibition was opened by the Governor General of New Zealand Rt Hon.
 Dame Patsy Reddy.
 It was fabulous to be able to be there for the opening and to attend the other WW1 centenary commemorations happening in Israel at the time.